Four Places In South Carolina To Get Your Polish Food Fix

 by Esme Addison

 On my last trip to Charleston, I stopped by Euro Food Bakery & Cafe.
 You can read about my experience here.

-I have a LOT of Polish food in my stories.
-So much so that I’m constantly asked to add recipes to the back of the book.
+I have a lot of Polish food in my stories.
+I’m constantly asked by readers to add recipes to the back of the book.
 You can read about the Polish desserts I feature in my book here.

 Family owned and inspired by his mother and babcia, Krystyna, husband and wife team Victor Krupa and Anne Goliver run Krystyna’s Food Truck along with the help of their four children.